Scottish Documentary Institute

 Stage 1

-Anyone with a complaint should raise the matter with Noe Mendelle (SDI Director) verbally or in writing.
-If the matter itself concerns the Director, the complaint should be submitted to the Chair of the Board. (via info@scotdoc.com).
+Anyone with a complaint should raise the matter with Flore Cosquer (SDI Director) verbally or in writing.
+If the matter itself concerns the Director, the complaint should be submitted to the Chair of the Board (via info@scotdoc.com).

 The Person receiving the complaint should then respond within 5 working days (i.e. five normal working days) to the complainant.
 The response will give a full written explanation of the Director’s decision and who to appeal to if it is felt the complaint has not been appropriately resolved.
 (Stage 2).